 Split pea soup is pure comfort food for many.
-This version is made with a ham bone or ham hocks.
+A ham bone or ham hocks flavor this version.
 Or use shredded pork picnic (smoked pork shoulder) in the soup.
-Enjoy this great-tasting slow cooker split pea soup with freshly baked cornbread or a good, crusty French bread.
+Enjoy this satisfying, stick-to-your-ribs slow cooker split pea soup with freshly baked cornbread or a good, crusty French bread.

 Blend the finished soup (see safety tips, below) for a smooth texture or mash the lentils and vegetables with a potato masher for a chunkier soup.